The Guide

 British International School Riyadh

 British International School Riyadh is the oldest British school in the city, opened in 1979, and with around 3,000 students across three all-through campuses it's also the largest.
 It offers the British National Curriculum throughout, with IGCSE, A-Level, and the IB Diploma as sixth-form options.
 Results are solid: 93% GCSE A-C, 84% A-Level A-C, IB average around 33 points.
-Parents who've been in Riyadh a few years tend to view it as a reliable, well-established choice; not flashy, but it works.
+Parents who've been in Riyadh a few years tend to view it as a reliable, well-established choice.

-Fees for 2025-26 run from SAR 49,095 (Foundation 1) to SAR 107,933 (Year 12-13), with 15% VAT already included in these figures.
+Fees for 2025-26 run from SAR 49,095 (Foundation 1) to SAR 107,933 (Year 12-13), VAT included.
 At the upper end that translates to roughly USD 28,000 per year.
-Three campuses means not all year groups are on the same site, check before you apply, since the logistics matter if you have children at different stages.
+Three campuses means not all year groups are on the same site; check before you apply if you have children at different stages.

 American International School Riyadh

-American International School Riyadh is the oldest international school in the city, founded in 1963, and operates from a large purpose-built campus opened in 2014 in the Al Yasmin district.
-It runs a US curriculum through to Grade 10 and offers the IB Diploma for Grades 11-12, with a 100% IB pass rate.
-The school community has historically had a strong US diplomatic and corporate feel, though it's broadened considerably over the years.
+American International School Riyadh is the oldest international school in the city, founded in 1963, and operates from a large purpose-built campus opened in 2014 in Al Yasmin.
+It runs a US curriculum through Grade 10 and offers the IB Diploma for Grades 11-12, with a 100% IB pass rate.
+The community has historically had a strong US diplomatic and corporate feel, though it's broadened over the years.

-Annual tuition for 2025-26 runs from SAR 63,164 (Early Years) to SAR 117,812 (Grades 9-12), inclusive of VAT, roughly USD 17,000 to USD 31,000.
-If your family is tracking to US universities or you're coming from an American-curriculum background, this is the natural starting point.
+Annual tuition for 2025-26 runs from SAR 63,164 (Early Years) to SAR 117,812 (Grades 9-12), VAT included, roughly USD 17,000 to USD 31,000.
+If your family is tracking to US universities or coming from an American-curriculum background, this is the natural starting point.
 The IB option at Grade 11 provides a credible alternative to A-Levels for UK and international destinations.

 King Faisal School

-King Faisal School was Saudi Arabia's first full IB continuum school and sits in a large, well-maintained campus in the Diplomatic Quarter.
+King Faisal School was Saudi Arabia's first full IB continuum school and sits on a large campus in the Diplomatic Quarter.
 Founded in 1991 by the King Faisal Foundation, it runs IB PYP, MYP, and Diploma with around 2,100 students from Preschool to Grade 12.
 IB pass rate of 92%.
-It's one of the more established and stable schools in Riyadh, with a genuinely mixed Saudi and international student body, which matters if you want your children mixing with local families rather than only other international families.
+One of the more established schools in Riyadh, with a mixed Saudi and international student body, which matters if you want your children mixing with local families.

 Reigate Grammar School Riyadh

-Reigate Grammar School Riyadh operates across two campuses in the Al Waha area (primary at Qurtobah, secondary at Ghirnatah) under a quality assurance partnership with Reigate Grammar School in the UK.
-The exam results are the best headline figures of any British school in Riyadh: 97% IGCSE A-C, 96% A-Level A-C. The school earned an Outstanding rating from the BSO on its most recent inspection.
+Reigate Grammar School Riyadh operates across two campuses in Al Waha (primary at Qurtobah, secondary at Ghirnatah) under a quality assurance partnership with Reigate Grammar School in the UK.
+The exam results are the best headline figures of any British school in Riyadh: 97% IGCSE A-C, 96% A-Level A-C. Outstanding rating from the BSO on its most recent inspection.

 Misk Schools

-Misk Schools is the most expensive option in Riyadh and a genuinely different kind of school.
-Backed by the Mohammed bin Salman Foundation and operating from a purpose-built campus at Mohammed Bin Salman Nonprofit City in Irqah, it runs the British curriculum to Year 11 and then IB Diploma, and is explicitly designed around Vision 2030 leadership development.
+Misk Schools is the most expensive option in Riyadh and a different kind of school.
+Backed by the Mohammed bin Salman Foundation and operating from a purpose-built campus at Mohammed Bin Salman Nonprofit City in Irqah, it runs the British curriculum to Year 11 and then IB Diploma, designed around Vision 2030 leadership development.
 Around 2,000 students from Year 1 to Year 13.

-Fees for Years 6-11 are SAR 125,000 per year, approximately USD 33,300, and that's before any extras.
-It's the most expensive school in the city by a noticeable margin.
+Fees for Years 6-11 are SAR 125,000 per year, approximately USD 33,300, before any extras.
 The school is selective and has a Saudi-heavy student body.
-Families who end up here tend to be either senior Saudi corporate families or highly senior international executives on corporate packages.
-Probably not the first port of call for families arriving on a standard relocation package.
+Families who end up here tend to be either senior Saudi corporate families or senior international executives on corporate packages.
+Not the first port of call for families arriving on a standard relocation package.

 Downe House Riyadh

 Downe House Riyadh is a Cognita-group school in Al Aqiq with around 600 students.
-Co-ed from Nursery to Year 4, it becomes girls-only from Year 5 upwards, which is a structural difference from most other international schools in Riyadh and worth planning around if you have sons in secondary school.
-The girls-only secondary model isn't unusual in the Saudi context, but it may affect your decision if you have mixed-age children who need to be in one school.
+Co-ed from Nursery to Year 4, it becomes girls-only from Year 5 upwards, which is worth planning around if you have sons in secondary school or mixed-age children who need to be in one school.

 A-Level pass rate was 100% in the most recent reported year, with 18% of IGCSE grades at 9 or 8.
 Fees for 2025-26 run from SAR 54,855 (Nursery) to SAR 97,520 (Year 12-13), plus a one-time enrolment fee of SAR 5,750.
 The upper secondary fees translate to roughly USD 26,000 per year.